Create-Technology-S4/.github/profile/README.md

 #### Week 4

 In my personal project, I did a series of prototypes which were incrementally better compared to the previous version.
-Throught prototyping, I was a able to breakdown challenging problems into smaller, more managable problems.
-This has ultimetly allowed me to quickly add addtional functionalities as I had a clearer fision of the final product.
+Through prototyping, I was able to break down challenging problems into smaller, more manageable problems.
+This has ultimately allowed me to quickly add additional functionalities as I had a clearer vision of the final product.
 Had this project continued, I believe that I would have been able to add more controls rapidly.

 #